zeee1only/fpdf2/docs/Tutorial.md

 )
 ```

-Here, we use pikepdf to create the necessary metadata and set the type to PDF/A-3B.
+Here we use [pikepdf](https://pypi.org/project/pikepdf/) to create the necessary metadata and set the type to PDF/A-3B.

-In the function `create_pdf_with_metadata`, we need to set 'language' and 'subject' outside the metadata before using `pikepdf` to achieve conformance.
+In the function `create_pdf_with_metadata` we need to set 'language' and 'subject' outside the metadata before we use `pikepdf` to achieve conformance.

+Note that instead of using a function, you could also subclass `FPDF.output()` to ensure that all your documents are PDF-A compliant, as done in [test/pdf-a/test_pdf_a.py](https://github.com/py-pdf/fpdf2/blob/master/test/pdf-a/test_pdf_a.py).

-Please use something like verapdf to check conformance of resulting PDF.
+Tools like [VeraPDF](https://verapdf.org/) can check conformance of PDF documents produced:

+    verapdf --format text -v tutorial/tuto7.pdf

+Produces:

+    PASS fpdf2/tutorial/tuto7.pdf 3b